RetroReversing/retroReversing/categories/consoles/nes.md

 ---
 # Reverse Engineering
+If you're interested in exploring the inner workings of classic video games, reverse engineering is a process that can help you uncover the secrets of how these games were designed and programmed.
+In this tutorial, we'll provide an overview of the techniques used to reverse engineer NES games, including disassembly, debugging, and memory analysis

 ## File Formats
 When reversing NES games you will come across a variety of file formats, this section will try to cover all of the most common formats you will encounter.